Derive Macro GodotClass

 through Godot’s Create New Plugin

-menu for it to work, simply annotating the class with editor_plugin
+menu for it to work, simply creating the class which inherits EditorPlugin

 automatically enables it when the library is loaded.